-To minimize junction temperature, it is recommended that a simple heat sink be built into the PCB.
+To help minimize junction temperature, it is recommended that a simple heat sink be built into the PCB.
 This is done by including a copper area of about 2 square inches (6.5 square cm) on the opposite side of the PCB.
 This copper area may be plated or solder coated to prevent corrosion, but should not have a conformal coating, which could provide some thermal insulation.
-Thermal vias should be used to connect these top and bottom copper areas.
+Thermal vias should be used to connect this bottom copper area to a copper pour on top of the PCB in the area underneath the ADC, where room allows.
 These thermal vias act as "heat pipes" to carry the thermal energy from the device side of the board to the opposite side of the board where it can be more effectively dissipated.
 The use of 9 to 16 thermal vias is recommended.

 The thermal vias should be placed on a 1.2 mm grid spacing and have a diameter of 0.30 to 0.33 mm.
-These vias should be barrel plated to avoid solder wicking into the vias during the soldering process as this wicking could cause voids in the solder between the package exposed pad and the thermal land on the PCB.
 Such voids could increase the thermal resistance between the device and the thermal land on the board, which would cause the device to run hotter.